plewis/plewis.github.io/phylogenetics/papers2026.md

 Brown, J. M., Hedtke, S. M., Lemmon, A. R., and Lemmon, E. M. (2010).
 [When trees grow too long: investigating the causes of highly inaccurate bayesian branch-length estimates.](https://doi.org/10.1093/sysbio/syp081) Systematic Biology 59:145–161.

-:white_check_mark: Brown, W., E. Prager, A. Wang, and A. Wilson.
+:heavy_check_mark: Brown, W., E. Prager, A. Wang, and A. Wilson.
 1982.
-Mitochondrial DNA sequences of primates, tempo and mode of evolution.
-Journal of Molecular Evolution 18:225-239.
+[Mitochondrial DNA sequences of primates, tempo and mode of evolution.](https://doi.org/10.1007/BF01734101) Journal of Molecular Evolution 18:225-239.

-:white_check_mark: Buneman, M. 1971.
+:heavy_check_mark: Buneman, M. 1971.
 The recovery of trees from measurements of dissimilarity.
 Pp. 387-395 in Mathematics in the Archeological and Historical Sciences (Hodson, F. R., Kendall, D. G., and Tautu, P., eds.), Edinburgh Univ.
 Press, Edinburgh.

 Camin, J. H., and R. R. Sokal.
 1965.
 A method for deducing branching sequences in phylogeny.
 Evolution 19:311-326. (irreversible parsimony)

-:white_check_mark: Cavalli-Sforza, L. L., and A. W. F. Edwards.
+:heavy_check_mark: Cavalli-Sforza, L. L., and A. W. F. Edwards.
 1967.
-Evolution 32:550-570.
+[Phylogenetic analysis.
+Models and estimation procedures.](https://doi.org/10.1111/j.1558-5646.1967.tb03411.x) Evolution 21:550-570.

 Chifman, J., and Kubatko, L. S. 2014.
 [Quartet Inference from SNP Data Under the Coalescent Model.](http://doi.org/10.1093/bioinformatics/btu530) Bioinformatics 30(23):3317-3324.

-:white_check_mark: Darwin, C. R. 1859.
+:heavy_check_mark: Darwin, C. R. 1859.
 Origin of species by means of natural selection (or the preservation of favoured races in the struggle for life).
 Originally published by John Murray.
 This figure from pp. 160-161 in Penguin Classics edition published 1985 by Penguin Books, London.

 Dayhoff, M.O., Schwartz, R.M., Orcutt, B.C.
 1978.
 A model for evolutionary change in proteins.
 Atlas of Protein Sequence and Structure, 5, 345–352.
 (PAM amino acid model)